 Founded in 1967, the American Cetacean Society (ACS) protects whales, dolphins, porpoises, and their habitats through public education, research grants, and conservation actions.

-The world's oldest whale conservation organization, ACS is a 501(c)(3) non-profit public benefit corporation with national headquarters based in San Pedro, California and active chapters in Los Angeles, San Diego, Orange County, Monterey, San Francisco, Puget Sound and Oregon, as well as a vibrant student coalition.
+The world's oldest whale conservation organization, ACS is a 501(c)(3) non-profit public benefit corporation with national headquarters based in San Pedro, California and active chapters in Los Angeles, San Diego, Orange County, Monterey, San Francisco, Puget Sound, Oregon and New England, as well as a vibrant student coalition.